alextabac/AI-Heuristic-Search-algorithms-on-grid-map-with-meet-at-the-border-of-two-seperate-domains/README.md

 This program consist of additional feature that is part of my research, the feature is to allow research on the new define problem called MATB.
-The MATB is best described in my, and my mentors: Dr. Dor Azmon, Prof. Ariel Felner.
+The MATB is best described in my paper.
-The paper has been accepted for publication in the SOCS-2022 conference (will update link here when published).
-Paper Title: Meeting at the border of two separate domains.
+The paper was published in the SOCS-2022 conference: https://ojs.aaai.org/index.php/SOCS/article/view/21775 Paper Title: Meeting at the border of two separate domains.
 The additional feature is connecting two maps/graphs with border nodes connecting them.
 And my research main purpose was to develop new heuristic that make use of the border nodes